 Inside Tips on Teaching English in Indonesia

-“But, aren’t you scared of the bombs and terrorists?” said my friend when I announced I was leaving my job in Korea to move to Indonesia.
+“But, aren’t you scared of the bombs and terrorists?” said my friend when I announced I was leaving my job in South Korea to move to Indonesia.

 Unfortunately, this can be an all too familiar question when you announce to your friends or family that you are going to live and work in Indonesia.
 But, despite the dramatic travel warnings and negative press about the

 country, Indonesia really is a hidden gem and what’s more, one which offers good wages and a high standard of living.

 I had long wanted to visit this archipelago of 17,000 islands, filled as I was with images of Komodo Dragons, Sumatran jungles, and exotic Balinese beaches.
 Even the names of the islands, Java, Sumatra, and Sulawesi conjured

 So you could say I was a little bit shocked when I was first confronted by the polluted, dirty, crowded megalopolis that is Jakarta.
 Nothing could be further removed from the Indonesia of my imagination.
 So you may be asking